-The application is a two-stage process: applicants apply first to the University of St Andrews and, on receipt of a course offer, are then invited to apply to CSC.
-Full details are available at: China Scholarship Council and University of St Andrews Scholarship.
+The application is a two-stage process: applicants apply first to the University of St Andrews and, on receipt of a course offer and nomination, are then invited to apply to CSC.
+Full details about how to apply are available at: China Scholarship Council and University of St Andrews Scholarship.

 The University is delighted to welcome CSC students to St Andrews.
 Many of our students have shared their experiences of studying at St Andrews through the CSC collaboration; below are just a few of their statements.

 We have welcomed over 100 talented Chinese students on this scholarship.
-They each receive a unique four-week induction course, CSC-STARI, run by our International Education Institute (IE), to help them integrate into the St Andrews community and prepare them for academic study.
+They each receive a unique four-week online induction course run by our International Education Institute (IE), to help them integrate into the St Andrews community and prepare them for academic study.

 The aim of the induction course is to help CSC students make the transition to doctoral research at the University.
 It is a non-credit-bearing module, which students take during the first month of their research programmes.
 The module is reasonably intensive with over 75 hours of online study over four weeks, and is divided into three main strands:

 - an introduction to doctoral-level study

 As a doctoral student at the University of St Andrews you will be part of a growing, vibrant, and intellectually stimulating postgraduate community.
 St Andrews is one of the leading research-intensive universities in the world and offers a postgraduate experience of remarkable richness.

 St Leonard’s Postgraduate College is at the heart of the postgraduate community of St Andrews.
 The College supports all postgraduates and aims to provide opportunities for postgraduates to come together, socially and intellectually, and make new connections.